Opeezy/gfe/README.md

-# wolflas
+# Geospatial feature extraction
- A package for LiDAR and geospatial data manipulation.
+ A package for LiDAR and geospatial data manipulation and feature extraction.
 This is currently a work in progress.